 What is the best solution to clean cat ears?

-The best ear cleaning solutions for home use are veterinarian-formulated products containing gentle surfactants and drying agents that help lift Cerumen (Ear Wax) and debris while evaporating residual moisture from the canal.
+The best solution is the one your veterinarian recommends for your cat’s ears.
+Different cleaners are designed for different situations, and the wrong product can irritate inflamed tissue or be unsafe if the eardrum is damaged.
 Products containing chlorhexidine (at appropriate low concentrations), salicylic acid, or malic acid are commonly recommended by veterinary dermatologists for routine maintenance cleaning.

 Products to avoid include alcohol-based solutions (drying and painful on inflamed tissue), hydrogen peroxide (tissue-damaging and produces excessive foam in the canal), and any product containing neomycin if Tympanic Membrane (Eardrum) integrity is uncertain.
 Ask your veterinarian to recommend a specific product at your next wellness visit — they can advise based on your individual cat’s ear anatomy and history.